 36. Please discuss alignment of student learning outcomes at your institution, from institutional and course to program level.
 Describe your activities beyond crosswalking or charting all outcomes to courses in a program (often called "mapping"), to analysis and implementation of alignment in the planning of curriculum and delivery of instruction.
 Discuss how the alignment effort has resulted in changes of expected outcomes and/or how students' programs of study have been clarified.
-Note whether the described practices apply to all instructional programs at the college (1,250 character limit, approximately 250 words).
+Note whether the described practices apply to all instructional programs at the college (1,350 character limit, approximately 250 words).
 37. Describe the various communication strategies at your college to share SLO assessment results for usage by internal and external audiences.
 Explain how communications take into account how the information is expected to influence the behavior or decisions of particular audiences.
-Discuss how communication of student learning outcomes assessment information and results impacts student behavior and achievement (1,250 character limit, approximately 250 words).
-Explain how dialog and reporting of SLO assessment results takes place at the departmental and institutional levels.
+Discuss how communication of student learning outcomes assessment information and results impacts student behavior and achievement (1,350 character limit, approximately 250 words).
+38. Explain how dialog and reporting of SLO assessment results takes place at the departmental and institutional levels.
 Note whether practices involve all programs at the college.
-Illustrate how dialog and reporting impact program review, institutional planning, resource allocation, and institutional effectiveness (1,250 character limit, approximately 250 words).
+Illustrate how dialog and reporting impact program review, institutional planning, resource allocation, and institutional effectiveness (1,350 character limit, approximately 250 words).

-39. student learning, achievement, and institutional effectiveness.
-Describe the practices which led to the success (1,250 character limit, approximately 250 words).
-Substan itive Change Items NOTE: These questions are for survey purp oses only and do not replace e the ACCJC substantive change approval process.
-Pleas regarding communication with the Commis se refer to the Su • 40.
-Number of submitted substantive change e requests: 2012-13: 2011-12: 2010-11: 41a Is your institution anticipating any of the following changes which might require a substantive change proposal?
-(Check all that apply) □ Location a □ Control an □ Courses and deletions □ Credit away □ Contractuate regionally □ Change in a program, □ Delivery m l/or Name constituents se nd/or Geograp d/or Legal Sta nd/or Program arded al relationships accredited ins sites offering s certificate, or lode (Distance dence Educat nge ohic Area atus as (additions and as with a non- stitution 50% or more of degree e Education or 41b.
+39. Please share with us two or three success stories about the impacts of SLO practices on student learning, achievement, and institutional effectiveness.
+Describe the practices which led to the success (1,350 character limit, approximately 250 words).
+Substar ntive Change Items NOTE: These questions are for monitoring package approval proce Manual regarding communication with the ss.
+Please refe erto the Substa 40.
+Number of submitted substantive change e requests: 2013-14: 2012-13: 2011-12: 41a Is your institution anticipating any of the following changes which might require a substantive change proposal?
+(Check all that apply) □ Location a □ Control an □ Courses a deletions) □ Credit awa □ Contractual regionally □ Change in a program □ Delivery m d/or Name constituents so and/or Geograph of Legal Stand/or Program arded al relationships sites offering , certificate, or node (Distance Idence Educating) ohic Area atus as (additions and as with a non- stitution 50% or more of degree e Education or 41b.
 Explain the change(s) for which you will be submitting a substantive change proposal: